What Exactly is EAST?

 Step #2 – Proposal

 Once the project team has identified a topic that inspires them, students must research the problem and possible solutions.
-They create a short video proposal and will “pitch” the project to me and the class for approval.
 In the proposal, students will need to answer the following questions:

 - What is your project?